List of Dog Commands and Hand Signals

 Teaching your furry friend how to respond to your hand signals is among the most essential things you should teach it.
 Dogs are highly intuitive creatures and can learn to associate specific hand gestures with particular behaviors quickly.
 Nevertheless, it takes time, patience, and consistency to succeed.

-• The first thing you need to do is decide on the type of dog commands.
 And the list of dog commands and hand signals is quite extensive.
 Once you have chosen the signals, it's time to practice.
 Interesting fact: did you know many hand signals are based on American Sign Language?

-• Consistency is critical.
 Dogs learn through repetition, so using the same hand gestures whenever you ask your dog to perform a behavior is essential.
 For example, if you use a closed fist to signal "sit," stick with that gesture whenever you ask your dog to sit.
 This consistency will help your dog learn the association between the hand signal and the desired behavior.

-• Linking the signal with the behavior is the next step.
 Start using the signal before you ask your dog to perform the behavior.
 If you're using luring to teach a behavior to the dog, you can gradually change the luring motion to look more and more similar to the hand signal.
 For example, use the "stay" hand signal and the verbal command "stay."
 Eventually, your dog will start to anticipate the command based on the hand signal alone.
 Once your dog consistently responds to the hand signal, you can start to phase out the verbal command.

-• Positive reinforcement is another thing on your to-do list.
 Dogs respond best to praise and rewards, so shower your furry friend with plenty of both when they react correctly to a hand signal.
 You can use treats, praise, and toys to reinforce your desired behavior.
 Remember to keep training sessions short and fun, and always end on a positive note.

-Basic dog hand signals
+List of dog commands and hand signals

 Here are some of the essential dog hand signals that every dog owner should know: